wdporter/i-am-that-vuepress/79-the-person-the-witness-and-the-supreme/readme.md

 **M:**&ensp;So was I. But what was there to be amazed at?
 My teacher’s words came true.
 So what?
 He knew me better than I knew myself, that is all.
 Why search for causes?
-In the very beginning I was giving some attention and time to the sense ‘I am’, but only in the beginning.
+In the very beginning I was giving some attention and time to the sense “I Am”, but only in the beginning.
 Soon after my *guru* died — I lived on.
 His words proved to be true.
 That is all.
 It is all one process.
 You tend to separate things in time and then look for causes.